SamuelAMiller1/dll1_corin_ht29_rnaseq/README.md

-# This repository contains scripts for the analysis of human RNA-seq datasets
+# Analysis of unpublished RNA-seq data for Miller et al., 2021